sanikad20/ethack_genai/README.md

 ## 🌟 Our Mission

-> **Empowering industrial teams with trustworthy, explainable, and intelligent AI—turning maintenance knowledge into actionable insights, one query at a time.**
+> **Empowering industrial teams with trustworthy, explainable, and intelligent AI — turning maintenance knowledge into actionable insights, one query at a time.**

 ---

 ⭐ **If you found AtlasAI interesting, don't forget to star the repository!**
+MDEOF